kleinee/jns/README.md

-# Jupyter Notebook & Lab on Raspberry Pi
+# Jupyter Notebook & Lab Server on Raspberry Pi
 ## Intro

 [Project Jupyter](https://jupyter.org) not only revolutionizes data-heavy research across domains - it also boosts personal productivity for problems on a much smaller scale.
 Due to openness it is an amazing platform for exploring concepts and learning new things.